bhavaniqa-sys/qa-automation/README.md

 **Let’s connect!**
 I’m passionate about quality, automation, and always eager to tackle new challenges in software, API, web application validation.

 Thank you for taking time and reading it till the end.

-**Checkout ProjectOverview for summary of the project and implementations.**
+**Checkout "ProjectOverview.md" for summary of the project and implementations.**